PSteinhaus/PSteinhaus.github.io/gwg-example/README.md

 A small example of [good-web-game](https://github.com/ggez/good-web-game) running on the web.

-`audio.js` and `gl.js` are necessary to create the required bindings for Wasm.
+`js_bundle.js` is necessary to create the required bindings for Wasm.
+For now it's simply [the same glue as used by `macroquad`](https://github.com/not-fl3/macroquad/tree/master/js).